 My goal is to enrich the lives of students through a type of education that is both accessible and engaging, and to offer support and encouragement to students (and parents) in the areas of study skills and time management.
 I have a B.A. in English from SMU where I graduated with Honors, and completed over 45 hours of natural sciences in the pre-medical program.
 I have worked closely with learning specialists and others to enhance my educational strategies and techniques, as well as my time management and organizational skills.
 I am skilled at evaluating student's needs as well as teacher expectations and testing styles to ensure that the student not only learns the information but can reproduce it successfully in the format necessary for the class.
 Above all, I am creative and great at listening and communicating, so I can adapt my style to your needs.

-Southern Methodist University - BA, English
+Undergraduate Degree: Southern Methodist University - Bachelor in Arts, English

 Anatomy & Physiology

 Q & A